 Tips and tricks for making press molds:

 If you’re making your own hump mold then you can take any bowls and plates from your household that you love the shape of and pour plaster into them to create your own versions.
-If you are using a plaster mold then a good tip is use cheesecloth between the plaster and the clay, it will help you to be able to easily remove the clay.
-Also a good way to speed up the drying process is to put the mold above your kiln.
+If you are using a plaster mold then a good tip is to use cheesecloth between the plaster and the clay, it will help you to be able to easily remove the clay.
+Also, a good way to speed up the drying process is to put the mold on your kiln.

 Decorative ideas for press molds:

 There are a thousand different ideas that you can use with press molds and potters love it for its complete creative freedom.
-For example you needn’t just make traditional pots and bowls, you can make imprints of flowers, animal shapes and even casts within your molds.
+For example, you needn’t just make traditional pots and bowls, you can make imprints of flowers, animal shapes and even casts within your molds.
 London based ceramicist Rachel Dein makes the most exquisite plaster cast tiles that depict plants and flowers that wouldn’t look out of place in a Victorian botanical illustration book.